Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Processes relevant for outflows and jets

 Electromagnetic fields play an important role in astrophysics.
 Near rotating compact bodies, such as neutron stars and black holes, the field lines are deformed by an interplay of rapidly moving plasma and strong gravitational fields.
 Here we will illustrate purely gravitational effects by exploring simplified vacuum solutions in which the influence of plasma is ignored but the presence of strong gravity is taken into account.
 In fact, we will restrict ourselves to purely electro-vacuum solutions for which we we will outline the elegant formalism of null tetrads.
 We do not derive new solutions or technique in these lectures, instead, we summarise useful relations with the focus towards the role of large-scale organised fields interacting with rotating black holes.

-Let us note that, with exact solutions of the coupled Einstein-Maxwell electrovacuum fields, an aligned magnetic flux becomes expelled from a rotating black hole as an interplay between the shape of magnetic lines of force (which become pushed out of the horizon) and the concentration of the magnetic flux tube toward the rotation axis (which becomes more concentrated for strong magnetic fields because of their own gravitational effect).
+Let us note that, with exact solutions of the coupled Einstein--Maxwell electro-vacuum fields, an aligned magnetic flux becomes expelled from a rotating black hole as an interplay between the shape of magnetic lines of force (which become pushed out of the horizon) and the concentration of the magnetic flux tube toward the rotation axis (which becomes more concentrated for strong magnetic fields because of their own gravitational effect).
 This is, however, important only for {\em very strong\/} magnetic fields.
-In the the latter case the classical definition of the black hole \citep{1973blho.conf....1H} has to be modified by taking into account the fact the space=time is not asymptotically flat; instead, the electromagnetic effects contribute to the gravitational field and they may even produce singularities outside the event horizon (see \citet{1976JMP....17..182E}; \citet{1991JMP....32..714K}, and further references cited therein).
+In the the latter case the classical definition of the black hole \citep{1973blho.conf....1H} has to be modified by taking into account the fact the spacetime is not asymptotically flat; instead, the electromagnetic effects contribute to the gravitational field and they may even produce singularities outside the event horizon (see \citet{1976JMP....17..182E}; \citet{1991JMP....32..714K}, and further references cited therein).

 Now we are in a position to discuss weak {\em test} electromagnetic fields near black holes, which will then lead us to the methods to generate {\em exact} stationary (axially symmetric) solutions.
 We start with Einstein's equations in the form of a set of coupled partial differential equations \citep[e.g.,][]{1983mtbh.book.....C}, \beq R_{\mu\nu}-\textstyle{\frac{1}{2}}Rg_{\mu\nu}=8\pi T_{\mu\nu} \eeq ($c=G=1$), where the right-hand side (the source term $T_{\mu\nu}$) is assumed to be of purely electromagnetic origin, \beq T^{\alpha\beta}\equiv T^{\alpha\beta}_{\rm EMG}=\frac{1}{4\pi}\left(F^{\alpha\mu}F^\beta_\mu- \frac{1}{4}F^{\mu\nu}F_{\mu\nu}g^{\alpha\beta}\right). \eeq The sources are constrained by the conservation relation, ${T^{\mu\nu}}_{;\nu}=-F^{\mu\alpha}j_{\alpha}$, where ${F^{\mu\nu}}_{;\nu}=4\pi j^\mu$, ${^\star F^{\mu\nu}}_{;\nu}=4\pi\mathcal{M}^\mu$, and the dual tensor is denoted by $^\star F_{\mu\nu}\equiv\frac{1}{2}{\varepsilon_{\mu\nu}}^{\rho\sigma}F_{\rho\sigma}$.